ShyamLad/Flex12/README.md

 **Hello Friends**

-## Wut is dis?
+## What is this?

+THIS IS A TOOL FOR TWEAK DEVELOPERS!!
 This is an implementation of FLEX for iOS 12 RootlessJB.
-The tweak [[FLEXing]] by NSExceptional (https://github.com/NSExceptional/FLEXing) is awesome, but unfortunately Activator has not been updated for iOS 12 RootlessJB yet.
+The tweak [[FLEXing]] by NSExceptional (https://github.com/NSExceptional/FLEXing) is awesome, but unfortunately Activator has not been updated for iOS 12 RootlessJB.
 This is a very simple implementation that allows you to toggle FLEX from the home screen or lockscreen by force-touching the status bar.
+You can also use this while the phone is locked (toggle this option in the settings).

-## How dis werk?
+## How does this work?

 Force-Touch the status bar.
-Does not work in apps yet bc of sandboxing limitations.
+Does not work in apps yet because of sandboxing limitations of RootlessJB.

+## How do I install this?

+Compile with theos, inject debs how you normally would for RootlessJB.
+This will also work with a package manager once one gets updated.

 ## Can I contribute?

-yeh do yourself a fork
+yep, just do yourself a fork :)

 ## Are there settings with a nice little icon?